By Mia Smith | Jewelry & Gemstone Expert | Last Updated: February 2026

 Cushion diamonds usually cost less while offering comparable beauty and size.
 This makes them attractive for budget-conscious buyers who still want a luxurious look.

-If you’re aiming for a larger diamond at a lower price, cushion cuts often provide better value.
+If you're aiming for a larger diamond at a lower price, cushion cuts often provide better value.
+You can also explore why moissanite is a cost-effective alternative if budget is a key consideration.

 Color & Clarity: What to Look for in Each Cut

 Round diamonds hide color and inclusions better due to their brilliant facet structure.
 This means you can safely choose a slightly lower color or clarity grade without noticeable visual impact.
+The GIA recommends G–H color and VS2–SI1 clarity as the sweet spot for round brilliants balancing beauty and value.

 Cushion diamonds tend to show color more easily, especially in larger stones.
-Buyers often opt for a higher color grade to maintain a bright appearance.
+Buyers often opt for a higher color grade (F–H) to maintain a bright appearance.

 In terms of clarity, cushion diamonds can reveal inclusions more easily than rounds, so careful selection is important.